-Founded in April 4, 1975 by Bill Gates and Paul Allen, today Microsoft is one of the largest and most successful companies in the world.
-Microsoft is the developer and distributor of Microsoft Windows , Microsoft Office, DirectX, XBOX, and numerous other programs and games.
+Founded on April 4, 1975, by Bill Gates and Paul Allen, Microsoft is one of the largest and most successful companies in the world.
+Microsoft is the developer and distributor of Microsoft Windows, Microsoft Office, DirectX, Xbox, and numerous other programs, games, and services.

 |Main switchboard:||(425) 882-8080|